Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

-By the following \emph{communication-aware} coincidence properties terms and formulas only depend on their free variables, which for trace variables can be further refined to the subtraces whose channels are accessed.
-This precision is crucial in the soundness proof of the parallel axiom as it allows to drop $\beta$ from $[ \alpha \parOp \beta ] \psi$ only if $\beta$ does not write channels of $\psi$ that are not also written by $\alpha$.
-The signature $\sigof{\cdot}$ of a expression denotes all symbols occurring.
+By the following \emph{communication-aware} coincidence property, terms and formulas only depend on their free variables, which for trace variables can be further refined to the subtraces whose channels are accessed.
+This subtrace-level precision is crucial in the soundness proof of the parallel injection axiom as it allows to drop $\beta$ from $[ \alpha \parOp \beta ] \psi$ only if $\beta$ does not write channels of $\psi$ that are not also written by $\alpha$.
+The signature $\sigof{\cdot}$ of an expression denotes all occurring symbols.